mark76ped/Infrastructure/jitsi/README.md

 ```
 docker-compose up -d
 ```
-- Check Oracle Cloud ACL and all for port tcp/81 connections from your public IP.
+- Check Oracle Cloud ACL for port tcp/81 connections from your public IP.
 This restricts access to the admin portal of the nginx-proxy-manager page.
 - Log into the Admin Portal
 ```
 http://$Your_Oracle_Cloud_Public_IP:81